rfjakob/gocryptfs/Documentation/MANPAGE.md

 	These factors will limit throughput to below 70MB/s.

 	For more details visit https://github.com/rfjakob/gocryptfs/issues/92 .

-**-scryptn int**
-:	scrypt cost parameter logN.
-Possible values: 10-28.
-Setting this to a lower
-        value speeds up	mounting and reduces its memory needs, but makes the password susceptible to brute-force attacks	(default 16).

 **-speed**
 :	Run crypto speed test.
 Benchmark Go's built-in GCM against OpenSSL